-The Residents, masked purveyors of avant-garde music, started work on a full length feature film after noticing that their new studio in San Francisco could double as a sound stage.
-Though the script was only half finished, intricate sets were designed, and filming took place between 1972 and 1976.
+The Residents, masked purveyors of avant-garde music, started work on a full-length feature film after noticing that their new studio in San Francisco could double as a sound stage.
+Though the script was only half-finished, intricate sets were designed, and filming took place between 1972 and 1976.
 The story goes something like this: armored alien shopping carts attack a village, who call upon Siamese twin wrestlers to protect them.
-Once the shopping carts are defeated, a gang of midgets try to steal the villagers’ meat.
+Once the shopping carts are defeated, a gang of midgets tries to steal the villagers’ meat.
 The gang leader turns out to be the town priest, who falls in love with an Indian princess.
 Later, he commits suicide by jumping into a volcano.

 Last Days of Coney Island